-As well as competition the band regularly perform at many local community and charity events and have also travelled to China to perform at the Nanning International Folk Song Festival 2013 and 2017, and to Germany to perform at Music Show Scotland. https://musicshowscotland.com
+As well as competition the band regularly perform at many local community and charity events and have also travelled to China to perform at the Nanning International Folk Song Festival 2013 and 2017, as well as Germany and Rotterdam to perform at Music Show Scotland. https://musicshowscotland.com

 Please visit our website for further details about the band and what it can offer pupils in the Preston Lodge Cluster Schools, and how you can support it.